 Clarins Instant Smooth Perfecting Touch is considered one of the best primers on the market, and I have to agree.
 It visibly reduces the look of scars and indentations, and masks most dark spots, but it's quite expensive.
 L'Oreal makes a great drugstore version that's a little less effective, but it's easy on your skin and your wallet.

-Product Information: Make Up For Ever Mat Velvet + Foundation, Revlon Colorstay Combination/Oily Skin, Estée Lauder Double Wear Makeup, Bare Escentuals Matte Foundation, Neutrogena Skin Clearing Oil-Free Makeup, Lancôme Rénergie Lift Makeup, Clinique Stay-Matte Oil-Free Makeup, Physician's Formula Healthy Wear Powder Foundation
+Products: Make Up For Ever Mat Velvet + Foundation, Revlon Colorstay Combination/Oily Skin, Estée Lauder Double Wear Makeup, Bare Escentuals Matte Foundation, Neutrogena Skin Clearing Oil-Free Makeup, Lancôme Rénergie Lift Makeup, Clinique Stay-Matte Oil-Free Makeup, Physician's Formula Healthy Wear Powder Foundation

 To keep acne-prone skin happy and heathy, a mineral powder foundation is probably your best bet.
 Though they provide less coverage, they are much less likely to clog your pores or cause breakouts.
 Bare Escentuals is famous for their mattifying, medium-coverage powder, but Physican's Formula makes a great drugstore dupe that I think is just as good.